WHEN?: Tuesday 18 May 2021

 An unmemorable musical theatre-inspired number that has already experienced a domestic backlash before its arrival on the much tougher international stage.
 The country has made 9 finals at 19 attempts and we don’t see this adding to the former tally.

 Roy was also selected in 2020 and once again the entry is not generating much love from either fans or bookmakers but we think its stronger than its predecessor Story Of My Life and reminds us of Katy Perry in its style.
 Question marks have been raised over Roy’s ability to perform it and we won’t know for sure how strong a package this is until we’ve seen it live.
+Day 1 rehearsal update: Staging looks complicated and it will be impossible to know how successful this is until the night of the semi but it has a lot more work now to do.

 8. CYPRUS Elena Tsagrinou El Diablo (Jimmy ‘Joker’ Thornfeldt, Laurell Barker, Oxa, Thomas Stengaard) PREDICTION: Qualifier